 Tips to save time and money when shopping for your kids' school uniforms

-Buying your kids school uniforms can be easier—and a whole lot cheaper—than you think.
-These tips for buying kids' school uniforms will save you time and money when your family is headed back to school.
+Buying your kids' school uniforms can be easier—and a whole lot cheaper—than you think.
+These seven tips for buying kids' school uniforms will help you save time and money when your family is headed back to school.